onflow/cadence/docs/language.md

 If importing a local file, the location is a string literal, and the path to the file.

+> 🚧 Status: Imports from local files are not currently implemented.

 If importing an external type in a different account, the location is an address literal, and the address of the account where the declarations are deployed to and published.